 Implementing Access Control Domain Restrictions for Web Fonts

-As stated in the IDAutomation License Agreement, the use of IDAutomation Web Fonts on a publicly accessible website must be limited to the intended domain(s) by enabling domain restrictions within the publicly accessible fonts or web server.
-IDAutomation does not directly provide support for the implementation of domain limitations; they are supported by the organizations that provide the associated web servers or by the organizations that make the font specifications.
-However, the implementation examples below may be used to test if effective in your environment.
+As stated in the IDAutomation License Agreement, the use of IDAutomation Web Fonts such as WOFF fonts on a publicly accessible website must be limited to the intended domain(s) by enabling domain restrictions within the publicly accessible fonts or web server.
+IDAutomation does not directly support the implementation of domain limitations; they are supported by the organizations that provide the associated web servers or by the organizations that make the font specifications.
+However, the implementation examples below may be used for testing in your environment.

 Webserver Limitation Methods: